Bart Fletcher

-Bart Fletcher is an American actor in many television series and shorts.
-But he is best known for his role in the 2008 cult sci-fi/ horror hit One-Eyed Monster.
+Bart Fletcher (born May 10, 1980) is an American actor, writer, producer and director.
+Fletcher has appeared in feature films, as well as television series and shorts.
+Fletcher is best known for his role in the 2008 cult sci-fi/horror hit One-Eyed Monster.
 In 2011, he wrote, produced and directed the short film Oh Oliver!.

 Career

 In 2008, he had a starring role in the sci-fi/ horror film One-Eyed Monster as Lance.